 This portion of the program takes place during the last weeks of the program and prior to the Professional Leadership Course.
 It is designed to provide the student with an opportunity to demonstrate mastery of all previous coursework and nursing care in a community setting.
 The professional nursing care focus will be related to personal, family, and community health care including health education, prevention, wellness promotion, disease prevention, medication management, and patient and caregiver counseling.

-Successful completion of this course indicates that competencies of the program are met.
-Each of the five stand alone final exams must be passed in order to progress to Nursing Leadership.
+Each of the five Integration exams must be passed at ANHO in order to progress to Nursing Leadership.

 Demonstrate assimilation and integration of previous course material